-Through March 23, 2023, the Company has funded its operations primarily with proceeds from its Former Parent, its recent public offering as discussed in Note 7, "Shareholders' Equity", and the cash contribution received from the Former Parent at the Separation as discussed below.
+Through February 29, 2024, the Company has funded its operations primarily with funding from the Former Parent, proceeds from the public offerings of its common shares (refer to Note 7, "Shareholders' Equity"), and the cash contribution received from the Former Parent at the Separation (refer to Note 14, "Related Party Transactions.")
 The Company has incurred recurring losses since its inception and expects to continue to generate operating losses for the foreseeable future.

-Pursuant to the Distribution Agreement, immediately prior to the Separation, the Former Parent made a cash contribution to the Company which resulted in a cash balance of approximately \$257,799 as of October 3, 2022.
-Additionally, on October 25, 2022, the Company completed a public offering of its common shares which resulted in net proceeds to the Company of approximately \$282,804.
-See Note 7, "Shareholders' Equity", for further detail on the public offering.
-Accordingly, as of the date of issuance of these consolidated financial statements, the Company expects its existing cash, cash equivalents and marketable securities will be sufficient to fund operating expenses, financial commitments and other cash requirements for at least one year after the issuance date of these financial statements.
+As of the date of issuance of these consolidated financial statements, the Company expects its existing cash, cash equivalents and marketable securities will be sufficient to fund operating expenses, financial commitments and other cash requirements for at least one year after the issuance date of these financial statements.